-During the Interim Period, the Company will pay Drake Financial a trade fee of \$300 for each trade in the Company's securities completed by Drake Financial.
+The Company will pay Drake Financial a trade fee of \$300 for each trade in the Company's securities completed by Drake Financial.
 Any additional activities requested by the Company to be performed by Drake Financial will be subject to an additional fee agreed upon by the parties.